Guidance

 What you’ll ask residents about

 Describe what decisions you’ll ask for opinions on.
-Sometimes you’ll only need to ask residents about certain aspects of a decision that could impact them.
+Sometimes you’ll only need to ask residents about certain aspects of a decision that could affect them.
 For example, if work is needed to repair a faulty fire door, you could ask residents when they would prefer the work to take place.
 This can help minimise disruption.

 How you’ll collect and use opinions